My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Cost150.000 VND (Adult), 30.000 (5 to 15), FREE (Under 5)

-WebsiteMy Son Sanctuary
+Official WebsiteMy Son Sanctuary

 Scooter Parking5.000 VND or Free with drink/food purchase

-Best Time to VisitMarch, April, May (Second Best: June to August)
+Best Time to Visit*March, April, May

 Is My Son Sanctuary Worth Visiting?

 Yes, 100%.
-After all, it’s one of only eight UNESCO World Heritage Sites in Vietnam.
+After all, it’s one of only nine UNESCO World Heritage Sites in Vietnam.
 The sanctuary makes a great half-day trip from Hoi An or Da Nang.
 If you go in the morning, you’ll be back by early afternoon.

 I was very surprised at how pleasant it was.
 The ruins and the walking paths are incredibly peaceful and well-maintained.
 You can take your time wandering the trails, ruins, and grounds.